Internal Medicine Residency Didactics

-These are organized for the PGY2 and PGY3 to discuss cases on the cardiology service.
+These sessions are organized for the PGY2 and PGY3 residents to discuss cases on the cardiology service.
 As for the ICU M&M, the aim is to determine any medical and/or non-medical errors and identify opportunities for improvement while using supporting evidence from the literature.

 Dedicated Board review sessions are held for PGY-3 residents every Monday at noon.
 During this protected time, the senior residents engage in review sessions with attendings from various subspecialties including our Program Director and Associate Program Directors.